-SBU's physics major is a dual major only and thus can be added as a second degree to your degree plan.
-A physics degree is a great secondary major when combined with a degree in another area such as chemistry, mathematics, computer science, or other science degrees.
+The physics major at SBU is only offered as a dual major program and thus can be added as a second degree to your degree plan.
+A physics degree is a great secondary major when combined with a degree in another area such as in a physics and computer science double major, a physics and mathematics double major, or a double major in physics and chemistry.

 The physics degree also has a pre-health or pre-med concentration because studying physics has proven beneficial as you seek acceptance into medical school.

-Additionally, if you complete our 3+2 pre-engineering program you will graduate with a physics degree from SBU.
-This will allow you to complete general education and engineering pre-requisite courses as you complete a physics degree from SBU and graduate with an engineering degree from the engineering school of your choice.
+Additionally, if you complete our 3+2 pre-engineering program, you will be able to complete general education and engineering pre-requisite courses as you obtain a physics degree from SBU.
+You can then move on to graduate with an engineering degree from the engineering school of your choice.

 SBU is home to the Darrell R. Strait Center for the Integration of Science and Christian Faith, which is intentionally focused on equipping students to study the history and philosophy of science, Biblical hermeneutics, and the integration of science and faith.
 Faculty encourage discussion of ethical issues that arise in the world of science and challenge students to use their Christian faith as the basis for approaching all issues.
 SBU believes strongly that science and Christian faith can be integrated and support each other.